Troy Robertson: Early life and career

 After high school, Robertson briefly attended Western Washington University to study The Arts.
-In 1983, he travelled to Guatemala to photograph the native tribes living in the rain forest.
+In 1983, he travelled to Guatemala to photograph the native tribes living in the rainforest.
 Soon after, he began a career as a model, living in Europe while travelling all over the world on assignments.
-In the early 1990's, he was living in Barcelona, but moved to Miami, Florida, to resume his photography career.
+In the early 1990s, he was living in Barcelona, but moved to Miami, Florida, to resume his photography career.

 Robertson's photography has been featured in such publications as Sports Illustrated.
 Much of his work has ended up in the magazine's annual swimsuit issue, for which he has photographed such swimsuit models as Kate Upton, Chrissy Teigen, Brooklyn Decker, Bar Refaeli, and Nina Agdal.

 Survivor

 In 2012, Robertson was one of 18 castaways who competed on Survivor: One World, the 24th season of the American reality TV series Survivor.
-Three years later, he was one of the finalists in the fan vote which would decide the cast of Survivor: Cambodia; he was ultimately not chosen.
+Three years later, he was one of the finalists in the fan vote, which would decide the cast of Survivor: Cambodia; he was ultimately not chosen.
 In 2017, he finally returned to Survivor for its 34th season, Survivor: Game Changers.

 One World

 On his first season of Survivor, Robertson, known as "Troyzan" to his fellow castaways, began the game on Manono, an all-male tribe competing against Salani, the all-female tribe.
-HIs first alliance in the game was with Colton Cumbie, Leif Manson, Jonas Otsuji, and the similarly-nicknamed Greg "Tarzan" Smith.
+His first alliance in the game was with Colton Cumbie, Leif Manson, Jonas Otsuji, and the similarly-nicknamed Greg "Tarzan" Smith.
 At the tribal swap, Robertson was switched to the Salani tribe, along with tribemates Jay Byars and Michael Jefferson.
 While on Salani, Robertson made a new alliance with Byars, Chelsea Meissner, and Kim Spradlin.
 On Night 17, both tribes merged.

-In the first individual immunity challenge of the season, Robertson won immunity.
+Robertson won immunity in the season's first individual immunity challenge.
 At that night's Tribal Council, he voted with his post-swap alliance to eliminate Otsuji.
 Knowing that the women now had the numbers advantage, the men considered voting out Christina Cha next.
-However, Spradlin lied to Robertson about Jefferson wanting him gone, so Robertson voted with the women to eliminate Jefferson.
+However, Spradlin deceived Robertson by claiming that Jefferson wanted him out, leading Robertson to join the women in voting to eliminate Jefferson.

 By Day 25, Robertson had become suspicious of Spradlin, so that night, fearing that the women were going to oust him next, he played a Hidden Immunity Idol he had found, negating two votes against him.
 But Byers was eliminated with five votes, making Robertson's idol play moot.
 On Day 27, Robertson again won individual immunity, after which he celebrated his victory by exclaiming, "This is MY island!"
 But on Day 30, he failed to win immunity again, and at that night's Tribal Council, he was voted out in eighth place as the eleventh person eliminated from the season, making him the fifth member of the jury.

 At the Final Tribal Council, in the jury vote to decide who would win Sole Survivor, Robertson voted for Sabrina Thompson, who beat Meissner, but lost to Spradlin, in a 7–2–0 vote.